AckerlyXu/heima/articles/active-directory/active-directory-coreapps-assign-user-azure-portal.md

-<properties
+---
-	pageTitle="Assign a user or group to an enterprise app in Azure Active Directory preview | Azure" description="How to select an enterprise app to assign a user or group to it in Azure Active Directory" services="active-directory"
+title: Assign a user or group to an enterprise app in Azure Active Directory preview | Azure
+description: How to select an enterprise app to assign a user or group to it in Azure Active Directory
-	documentationCenter=""
-	authors="curtand"
-	manager="femila"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="09/12/2016"
-	ms.author="curtand"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: curtand
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/12/2016
+ms.author: curtand
+wacn.date: ''
+---

 # Assign a user or group to an enterprise app in Azure Active Directory preview

 It's easy to assign a user or a group to your enterprise applications in Azure Active Directory (Azure AD) preview.
-[What's in the preview?](/documentation/articles/active-directory-preview-explainer/) You must have the appropriate permissions to manage the enterprise app.
+[What's in the preview?](./active-directory-preview-explainer.md) You must have the appropriate permissions to manage the enterprise app.
 In the current preview, you must be global admin for the directory.

 ## How do I assign user access to an enterprise app?